davemisbehave/disk-houdini/README.md

 Specify target disk file.
 #### `-lv` <level> / `--level` <level>
 Specify erase level [0 - 4].
-- 0: Single-pass zero fill erase
+- 0: Single-pass zero fill erase.
-- 1: Single-pass random fill erase
+- 1: Single-pass random fill erase.
-- 2: Seven-pass erase, consisting of zero fills and all-ones fills plus a final random fill
+- 2: Seven-pass erase, consisting of zero fills and all-ones fills plus a final random fill.
-- 3: Gutmann algorithm 35-pass erase
+- 3: Gutmann algorithm 35-pass erase.
 - 4: Three-pass erase, consisting of two random fills plus a final zero fill.
 #### `-la` <label> / `--label` <label>
 Specify label.
 This might be any custom label, for any purpose.
 It will be part of the log file's file name, and be documented inside the log file.
 This might be something like "discard after erasing" or "blue external hard drive", for example.